 This game differs a bit from our previous games

-We recently surveyed WordSwing students about their experiences and attitudes toward our text adventures.
+We surveyed WordSwing students about their experiences and attitudes toward our text adventures.
 We got a huge amount of insightful and helpful feedback.
 Thank you!

 One of the themes was that the games had many dead ends (sometimes literally), and these felt a bit punitive to the reader.
 Another theme was that the games involved lots of backtracking and replaying the same scenes to get through.
 While repetition can be a great form of language practice, we also want to be sure it’s not drudgery, and so we have written this game in a slightly different style.